galvsoliveira/python-pdm-production-level-repository-template/README.md

 ### 4. Running the Scripts

-Edit the file `.tools-versions` with the desired Python and Poetry versions you want for the project.
-If you do not change it, it will install Python 3.11.5 and Poetry 1.6.1.
+Edit the file `.tools-versions` with the desired Python and pdm versions you want for the project.
+If you do not change it, it will install Python 3.11.5 and pdm 1.6.1.

 To run the scripts, open a terminal in the root of your project and run the following commands: